 D: Length – 36cm (Range: A4-D7)

-The xindis/dadis comes in the keys of Bb, A, G and F (C2 – Bb6), and generally possess a rich, solid sound.
+The xindis/dadis come in the keys of Bb, A, G and F (C2 – Bb6).
+They generally possess a rich and solid sound.
 The specifications of these dizis are as follows:

 Low Bb: Length – 75cm (Range: F3-Bb6)